kvenkatesh5/dotfiles/README.md

   - cd and then make symlink to file in home
   - go to dotfiles and change permission of original file (in dotfiles directory) via ```chmod +x ./.macos```
   - go to home and run the file ```./.macos```
-- install Messenger, Whatsapp, Slack for mac, Discord for mac
+- install Messenger, Whatsapp, Slack for mac, Discord for mac, Twitter
 - install f.lux for screen brightness management (a bit annoying but helps eyes)
 - install Firefox Developer Edition
 - install Sublime Text 3, Visual Studio Code
 - install Geany as a potential tool for editing
 - instlal Dropbox

-- folders
-  - Code folder for software projects
+## vscode
+- install settings sync extension and update environment

 ## iTerm (guake style) dropdown terminal
+- iTerm2: ```brew cask install iterm2``` or via website
+- *this is optional since native mac terminal is decent too
 - open at login, hide from cmd+t, hotkey currently using is SHFT+CRTL (remember =caps lock!) + T
 - I think one idea is just to keep iterm hidden from cmd+tab, disable guake style dropdwon, but set ctrl+t hotkey toquickly open all windows